STADIUM DUDE’S NHL ARENA RANK: #8

 - Capacity 19,092

-You may be asking, “What the hell is an oversized arena in Florida doing in the upper half of the ratings?”
+You may be asking, “What the hell is an oversized arena in Florida doing in the Top 10 of the ratings?”
 But with a consistently competitive squad this past decade, the team pretty much fills the place nightly.
 Add a neat little downtown scene and the lovely Florida winter weather, and you have yourself a fun night out.

 Since opening in 1996, Tampa Bay Lightning management has done a great job tweaking the arena experience, producing a strong on-ice product, and building a fan base.
 Those efforts have paid off: arguably, the Lightning has the strongest local fan base of any southern hockey market.
 Unlike other non-traditional markets, the home fans always “out loud” the visitors here.
 It has showed me that this area, despite having a transient population, CAN be a strong sports market if you have a good facility in the right part of town (take note Rays).

-My last trip here in 2017-18 was one of the more fun hockey experiences I’ve had.
-We saw a well-played, exciting game, and partied to live music on a 70-degree patio until 1am despite being old and knowing we had an early morning wake-up the next day.
-I don’t think that was an isolated incident.
-Lightning games are straight-ass fun.
+There’s something to be said about seeing a well-played, exciting hockey game, then going outside to 70-degree weather, hopping on the free streetcar to Ybor City to continue the party until 2am despite being old and knowing you have an early morning wake-up the next day (hypothetically, of course).
+Bottom line, Lightning games are straight-ass fun.
 If you needed another reason to hit the Gulf Coast for a winter long weekend, consider coming when the Bolts are in town and check this place out.